NSC15/car_sales/README.md

 - Extensive filtering (by engine / price)
 - Larger database to hold any make of car
-- Automatic updating of data (Currently terminal requires restarting to see a new entry)

 ## Back-End Data Source